 Pausing compute causes the storage layer to detach from the Compute nodes.
-The Compute resources are released from your account.
+The compute resources are released from your account.
 You are not charged for compute while compute is paused.
 Resuming compute reattaches storage to the Compute nodes, and resumes charges for Compute.
-When you pause a data warehouse:
+When you pause a dedicated SQL pool (formerly SQL DW):

 - Compute and memory resources are returned to the pool of available resources in the data center

 - Data warehouse unit costs are zero for the duration of the pause.

 - Data storage is not affected and your data stays intact.

 - All running or queued operations are cancelled.

 When you resume a dedicated SQL pool (formerly SQL DW):